 Unfortunately for All Metal, the mid 1950s were the age of plastics.
 They struggled to shift to plastics and made several moves to reduce costs that proved ineffective.
 But the final blow came in 1956, when All Metal borrowed $2.5 million as an unsecured loan.
 In November, the banks called the loans due.
 All Metal asked for five years, and all but one bank was agreeable.
 The holdout, Corn Exchange Bank of New York, had one of Marx’s relatives on its board of directors.
 With no agreement in place, All Metal filed for bankruptcy in December.

 Louis Marx bought All Metal at bankruptcy, and shipped the tooling to its Plastimarx subsidiary in Mexico to keep it out of the hands of any potential competitors.
+It was the same idea as how Lionel buried the Ives trademark to keep it out of reach of potential competitors.
 Marx liquidated the remaining inventory, supplementing it with Marx-produced items when necessary to complete sets, and Plastimarx produced new trains in Mexico for the Mexican market using the old Hafner dies for several years.
 Hafner-tooled Plastimarx trains are sought after collector’s items today.

 Marx and Hafner collectors tend to collect both, partly because Lionel and Flyer collectors tend to ignore both, and their trains tend to be inexpensive compared to the larger brands.
 But I found it interesting how the two companies intertwined in the 1950s, and not just as two companies who competed with one another for two decades.